Teaching Staff

 |

-Lily Kruskal Leahy is incredibly excited to be returning to July 4th session after a 9 year hiatus!
+Lily Kruskal Leahy is incredibly excited to be returning to July 4th Session!
 Currently living in Co.
-Cork in Ireland, Lily is a music educator and choir conductor in local schools, is a member of her local community choir, and is the founder and musical director of a small vocal ensemble in her town of Mallow.
-She has been involved in choral singing all her life and has been the musical director for several small vocal groups over the last several years.
-Making beautiful harmonies with friends is one of her favorite activities and is looking forward to sharing this at July 4th weekend at Pinewoods!
+Cork, Ireland, Lily is a music educator in a local performing arts school and is the founder and director of a small vocal ensemble in her town of Mallow.
+She has been involved in choral singing all her life and has been the musical director for several choirs and vocal groups over the last several years.
+Making beautiful harmonies with friends is one of her favorite activities and is looking forward to sharing this at July 4th weekend at Pinewooods!

 |